Types of lung cancer

 Squamous cell cancer is the most common type of lung cancer.
 It develops from the cells that line the airways and it is often found near the centre of the lung in one of the main airways (the left or right bronchus).
 This type of cancer is often due to smoking.
 The number of people developing squamous cell lung cancer is going down in the UK.

 Adenocarcinoma also develops from the cells that line the airways.
 But it develops from a particular type of cell that produces mucus (phlegm).
 It is often found in the outer areas of the lungs.
 The number of people developing adenocarcinoma is increasing and it may soon become more common in the UK than squamous cell lung cancer.
+There are different sub types of adenocarcinoma of the lung.
+Bronchiolo alveolar carcinoma (BAC) is one of these sub types.

 Large cell lung cancer is called this because the cells look large and rounded under a microscope.
 This type of lung cancer tends to grow quite quickly.